 Yolngu teaching experience.

 While teaching a very arduous unit of report writing to Yolngu and other remote Indigenous community students at the lower end of the English skills spectrum - one which failed to include any aspect of traditional ways of learning - I was at least interviewed as to the course’s pitfalls by NT Catholic Education at the unit’s completion.
 And though with hard work, and I’m sure much frustration, all my students passed this unit - I knew many months before I began teaching the new subject that it wasn’t designed for my cohort.
-The previous course unit was fruitful in allowing my students more freedom to practise their English skills, while proving that they had attained the skills necessary to pass their VETIS units.
+The previous course unit was fruitful in allowing my students more freedom to practice their English skills, while proving that they had attained the skills necessary to pass their VETIS units.
 Thankfully due to my recommendations the high school I was teaching within promptly dumped the unit the following year.
 Sadly, Indigenous students haven’t always had such liberty, where even in remote areas the government has tried to remove traditional language from the learning experience.
 Just how successful would you be while trying to learn in another tongue?
 How are your report writing skills in general?
 Many of my students spoke more than three languages or dialects, English being used only when required.